SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Robustness Classification

 \section{Robustness Classification}

-The development of camera-based autonomous driving has demonstrated a mature level of safe and robust perception, utilizing \ac{CV} algorithms even in high-speed scenarios for nearly four decades~\cite{dickmanns_autonomous_1987}.
-This progress motivates us to analyze research on the image processing pipeline, not only from a security perspective but also by exploring how security can be enhanced through insights from the robustness domain.
-To achieve this, we reviewed 35 robustness-related studies, with the methodology for selecting and excluding these papers detailed in Appendix~\ref{app:researchmethod}.
-We map these papers across different layers of the image processing pipeline using multiple criteria.
-Additionally, we introduce \textbf{six classes} of defense mechanisms that can be used to categorize the collected research papers.
+The development of camera-based autonomous driving solutions has demonstrated a mature level of safe and robust perception, utilizing \ac{CV} algorithms even in high-speed scenarios for nearly four decades~\cite{dickmanns_autonomous_1987}.
+This progress motivates us to analyze research on the image processing pipeline not only from a security perspective but also by exploring how security can be enhanced through insights from the robustness domain.
+To achieve this, we reviewed 36 robustness-related studies, with the methodology for selecting and excluding these papers detailed in Appendix~\ref{app:researchmethod}.
+We map these papers across different layers of the image processing pipeline using multiple criteria and introduce \textbf{six robustness classes} that can be used to categorize the collected research papers.
 By doing so, we aim to bridge the gap between work in the robustness domain and security-related studies, as discussed in \secref{sec:linkroubandsec}.
-The result of the 35 papers classification is presented in \autoref{tab:RobustnessLayer}.
+The result of the classification of 36 papers is presented in \autoref{tab:RobustnessLayer}.
 The criteria used for classifying the papers include: